rrkkee015/GSU/ProjectProposal.md

   - _Shock_: Increases damage the enemy takes by 1.5x
 - **Light**: Deals damage in a wide straight line, with damage ranging from very low to very high depending on charge time

+**Elemental Ability Leveling System**

+- Each elemental ability can be leveled up.
+- However, every time the player levels up an elemental ability, they must lose or weaken another elemental ability.
+- When one elemental ability reaches its maximum level, the protagonist can only use that element and becomes a character who has awakened mastery over that element.

 Each elemental ability can be used strategically depending on the situation, and the player will lose these abilities one by one as the stages progress.

+## 5-3.
+Enemy Concepts

+1. Enemies continuously pursue the player.
+2. Each time the player levels up, new types of enemies are introduced.
+3. Types of enemies:
+   - **3-1.
+Minions**: Basic enemies that appear in large numbers.
+   - **3-2.
+Mid-bosses**: Stronger enemies with unique attack patterns or abilities.
+   - **3-3.
+Boss (Phase 1)**: A boss character that possesses all the abilities the player had at the start.
+   - **3-4.
+Boss (Phase 2)**: A boss that has mastered a single random element, representing an awakened character with ultimate proficiency in that element.

 ---